-There are narrow entrances at the ends of the village where you can enter.
-I paid an entrance fee but I don't remember how much.
-Once inside, several houses sit next to each other also having very narrow doors.
-Some houses opened their doors to outsiders so you can see what was inside.
+There were narrow entrances at the ends of the village.
+Once inside, several houses sat next to each other ornamented with very narrow doors.
+Some houses opened their doors to outsiders so you could see what was inside.

-They also made and sold high-quality sarongs that are more expensive than the ones seen in the public market.
-I still could not tell the difference but apparently, they create the patterns manually by joining different colored threads together.
+They also made and sold high-quality sarongs that were more expensive than the ones in the public market.
+I still could not tell the difference, but apparently, they create the patterns manually by joining different colored threads together.

-Sitting outside is a leaf artist showcasing his works and selling them to passersby.
+Sitting outside was a leaf artist showcasing his works and selling them to passersby.
 I watched in awe as the artist scratched the surface of the dried palm leaves with a sharp blade.
-Followed by smearing charcoal that was made from burnt candle nut on the scratches he made.
+Followed by smearing charcoal that was made from burnt candlenut on the scratches he made.
 The results are beautiful intricate drawings.
-I browsed through his works and wanted to buy one but again, I only brought enough money for eating and none for shopping.
+I browsed through his works and wanted to buy one but realized I only brought enough money for eating and none for shopping.

 After walking around the village, my stomach started to complain so I asked Putu if we could go to that famous Babi Guling restaurant back in Ubud called Ibu Oka.
 Babi Guling is simply roasted suckling pig marinated in spices.
 In Cebu, it is comparable to our famous lechon.

 We hit traffic along the way as there were parades all around town.
-Putu suggested we drop by another Babi Guling place in Gianyar that was famous for the locals rather than for the tourists.
+Putu suggested we drop by another Babi Guling place in Gianyar that was famous among the locals.

-He said that if I wanted to experience the real Bali, I should go to a restaurant that’s popular for the locals rather than for the tourists.
+He said that if I wanted to experience the real Bali, I should go to a restaurant that’s popular among the locals rather than the tourists.

-And again, it was extremely spicy for me.
-Putu said it was mild but to me it wasn’t.
+It was extremely spicy for me.
+Putu said it was mild, but it really wasn’t.
 I probably consumed almost 1 liter of water for that meal.
-It was pretty good though.
-Like lechon, but the spices tasted different.
+It was pretty good though—like lechon, but spicier.